Bryan Park Dam Removals and Stream Restoration

 Yes, the ponds and dams are noted in the National Register nomination for Bryan Park.
 Listing in these registers (state and federal) is strictly honorary and officially recognizes their historic significance.
 The National Register encourages, but does not require, the preservation of contributing features and does not prevent a property owner from renovating or restoring features as required by regulatory action from other agencies.

-Hazen, an on-call civil engineering firm working with the City, is currently crafting a preliminary design.
-Design and permitting are expected to take an additional two years.
+Hazen, an on-call civil engineering firm working with the City, is crafting the project's design which is nearing 60%.
+Design, permitting, and procurement are expected to take an additional two years, and we anticipate construction could begin in early 2028.

 The project’s anticipated construction duration will be based on many factors and is difficult to estimate before the design is finalized and approved.
-Based on projects with similar scopes, construction will likely take between 18 months and two years.
+Based on projects with similar scopes, construction will likely take two years.

 As the project progresses, the timeline on this webpage and in the project flyer will be updated.